hzhou3/xMAE/README.md

 └── xmae_weights_permute.pth
 ```
 #### 1. Environment Setup
-xMAE is built with Python 3.10+ with NVIDIA H200 GPUs; Please follow `Dockerfile` to replicate the enviroment.
+xMAE is built with Python 3.10+ with NVIDIA H200 GPUs; Please follow `Dockerfile` to replicate the environment.

 #### 2. Downloading Pretraining Data
 0. Follow [here](https://physionet.org/content/mimic3wdb-matched/1.0/) or [here](https://github.com/pulselabteam/PulseDB) to download the dataset.

-1. We provide the script we used for processing the downloaded dataset in `preprocesing\process.py`.
+1. We provide the script we used for processing the downloaded dataset in `preprocessing\process.py`.
 You need to update the variables `S3_BUCKET` and `DOWNLOADED_DATA` in the python file.
 This script includes our full signal preprocessing steps.

 #### 3. Pretraining